Sending Subdomain Architecture

 Here is how a typical email setup looks like:

-<figure><img src="https://509463063-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FfiAYaWDWqtFZeXxyg67F%2Fuploads%2FpFNAZ5JQtUWGhqngAABD%2Fdeliverability_ip-pools_310325.png?alt=media&#x26;token=ee85c6b9-9f89-42fe-a43d-14efb59e308e" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/jBh2nRiqQTb01AiJz5Rr" alt=""><figcaption></figcaption></figure>

 {% hint style="info" %}

-Know more on the ideal sending structure and subdomains in our dedicated article: [sending-infrastructure-best-practices](https://doc.batch.com/guides-and-best-practices/email-deliverability/email-authentication-and-sending-structure/sending-infrastructure-best-practices "mention")
+Know more on the ideal sending structure and subdomains in our dedicated article: [Sending Infrastructure Best Practices](/guides-and-best-practices/email-deliverability/email-authentication-and-sending-structure/sending-infrastructure-best-practices.md)

 {% endhint %}